Baby vaccinations and immunisations: everything you need to know

 How are vaccines given to my baby?

-Vaccines are given as single or combined dose injections and administered orally or through nasal sprays6.
-Injections will usually be given into your baby’s thigh or bottom and then into their arm once they are a year old7.
+Vaccines are given as single or combined dose injections and administered orally as drops, or through nasal sprays6.
+Injections will usually be given into your baby’s thigh and then into their upper arm once they are a year old6.

-Single-dose vaccines include meningitis B (MenB), rotavirus, flu, and pneumococcal vaccine (PCV)8.
-Rotavirus is given orally using a dropper9.
-Flu vaccines, which are delivered through a nasal spray, will be offered to your baby when they are two years old10.
+Single-dose vaccines include meningitis B (MenB), rotavirus and pneumococcal vaccine (PCV)6.
+Rotavirus is given orally using a dropper7.
+Flu vaccines, which are delivered through a nasal spray, will be offered to your baby when they are two years old8.

-Combined vaccinations include: DTaP/IPV/Hib.
-This stands for diphtheria, whooping cough (pertussis), tetanus, polio, and the bacterium Haemophilus influenzae type b.
-Also known as the ‘five-in-one’ vaccine, it is given in one injection8.
+Combined vaccinations include: DTaP/IPV/Hib/HepB.
+This stands for diphtheria, tetanus, pertussis (whooping cough), polio, Haemophilus influenzae type b and hepatitis B. Also known as the ‘6-in-1’ vaccine, it is given in one injection6.

 Your healthcare professional will check that your baby is well before proceeding with the vaccinations.
 Be sure to let them know if your baby has a fever, diarrhoea or has been ill, as they may decide to delay for a few days.

-You may have to remove your baby’s clothing, so dress them in clothes that are easy to take on and off.
+You may have to remove your baby’s clothing, so dress them in clothes that are easy to take on and off9.

 "If you are calm and positive about vaccinations, your baby will feel reassured.7"